 Bakersfield College usage of utilities is on a steady growth with no new significant facilities or additional space for the past 4 years.
-Increases for natural gas and electricity are due to the combination of rate increases and consumption over the year.
+Increases for electricity are due to the combination of rate increases, some coding and consumption over the year.